billiegoose/isomorphic-pgp/README.md

 to tap into that power without sacrificing bundle size or worrying about LGPL restrictions.
 So I wrote an entirely new JavaScript library with that narrow use case in mind.

+## IMPORTANT!!!

+Please read and understand the limitations of the [`sign-and-verify`](https://github.com/wmhilton/isomorphic-pgp/tree/master/src/sign-and-verify) module before using it.

 ## Comparison with other libraries